Katelyn Runck Shows Off Incredible Figure In Skimpy Bralette And Skintight Bottoms

 The 29-year-old model was photographed at the beach for the two-photo slideshow while she struck some sexy poses that displayed her figure from different angles

 In the first image, she posed with her body facing the camera as she sat on a wooden board.
-Her left hand was on her left knee, while her right hand rested on top of an El Silencio tequila bottle.
+Her left hand was on her left knee, while her right hand rested on top of an El Silencio mezcal bottle.
 She pouted and looked away from the camera, emitting a sultry vibe.

-She sat down again in the second snapshot, but time the right side of her body faced the camera.
-She leaned back into her right arm as her left arm rested on her left knee.
+She sat down again in the second snapshot, but this time the right side of her body faced the camera.
+She leaned back into her right arm as her other arm rested on her left knee.
 She pouted once more.

-Her long brunette hair was styled in slight waves that cascaded down her back and over her shoulders.
-Her manicured nails featured a vibrant white polish that stood out against her bronzed skin.
+Her long, brunette hair was styled in slight waves that cascaded down her back and over her shoulders, and her manicured nails featured a vibrant white polish that stood out against her bronzed skin.

-Katelyn showed off her enviable physique in a minuscule bralette that featured a colorful print and two thick straps that went over her shoulders and down her back.
-The garment’s cup were very low-cut, revealing a massive view of cleavage that drew the eye to her busty chest.
+Katelyn showed off her enviable physique in a bralette that featured a colorful print and two thick straps that went over her shoulders and down her back.
+The garment’s cups were very low-cut, revealing a massive view of cleavage that drew the eye to her busty chest.

-She teamed the top with a pair of matching bottoms that were quite tight on her, highlighting her curvy hips, and pert backside.
-The pants’ high-waisted design also called attention to her sculpted midriff.
+She teamed the top with a pair of matching bottoms that were quite tight on her, highlighting her curvy hips and pert backside.
+The high-waisted design of the pants also called attention to her sculpted midriff.

-In the caption, she tagged El Silencio’s Instagram handle and asserted that she is a fan of sipping tequila on the beach.
+In the caption, she tagged El Silencio’s Instagram handle and asserted she is a fan of sipping the beverage on the beach.

-The slideshow received a great deal of attention from social media users, amassing more than 10,000 likes since going live just three hours ago.
+The slideshow received a great deal of attention from social media users, amassing more than 10,000 likes in just three hours after going live.
 More than 300 followers also headed to the comments section to articulate their thoughts on the model’s physique, good looks, and choice of attire.

 “You look stunning Kate,” one individual wrote, adding a single flame emoji.

-“Literally the best post notification that I get,” chimed in another admirer, adding a number of fire and kiss-face emoji.
+“Literally the best post notification that I get,” chimed in another admirer, adding a number of fire and kissing face emoji.

-“Absolutely gorgeous photoshoot,” a third fan asserted, filling their compliment with red-heart emoji.
+“Absolutely gorgeous photoshoot,” a third fan asserted, filling their compliment with red hearts.

 “Wonderful outfit and such beautiful pictures, I hope you have a beautiful day,” a fourth person added.

 Katelyn has updated her social media feed with many eye-catching posts of herself lately.
-Just yesterday, she shared a photoset in which she rocked a plunging white minidress that showcased her form one more.
+Just yesterday, she shared a photo set in which she rocked a plunging, white mini dress that showcased her form once more.